dmbarbour/glas/docs/GlasDesign.md

 ### Abstract and Linear Types

-Abstraction and linearity are not intrinsic properties of data.
-Instead, they are constraints on a subprogram that interacts with data.

 A subprogram can treat data as abstract by never manipulating it directly.
-Instead, the data is processed through provided functions or channels.
+Instead, data is processed through provided functions.
 Abstraction extends to linearity when duplication and dropping of data are treated as protected manipulations.
+Abstraction and linearity are not intrinsic properties of data, but are instead constraints on a subprogram that manipulates data.

 Glas programmers can use annotations to assert that a subprogram should respect abstraction or linearity.
-This should be verified by static analysis.
+Ideally, this should be verified by static analysis.
+However, it is also feasible to check these properties dynamically, with sufficient compiler or runtime support.

 Abstract and linear data types are useful for performance, especially in context of *acceleration*.
 Abstraction can protect optimized representations.
 Linear data can often be modified in-place, optimizing allocation and garbage-collection.